JasperDeLanghe/JasperDeLanghe/README.md

 ## Hi there! 👋
-I'm Jasper, a front-end developer based in Ghent, Belgium.
+I'm Jasper, a front-end web developer based in Ghent, Belgium.

 Aside from programming, I spend my time playing games, snowboarding and hiking.